Backed by hundreds of successful transactions, Craig delivers end-to-end precision in renewable energy deals, from development through funding.

 • Nationwide, Projects: Renewables and Alternative Energy, Chambers USA (2016-2019)

-Craig has served as counsel in more than 500 renewable energy transactions involving a variety of assets and jurisdictions.
+Craig has served as counsel in more than 600 renewable energy transactions involving a variety of assets and jurisdictions.
 He has advised in matters involving power and energy generation and distribution facilities as well as maritime assets, telecommunications equipment, real estate, waste facilities, and manufacturing plants.
-In addition to U.S. domestic transactions, he has closed many cross-border transactions in connection with assets or counterparties located in, among other jurisdictions, Australia, Austria, Belgium, France, Germany, Hong Kong, Mexico, the Netherlands, Portugal, South Korea, and the United Kingdom.
+In addition to U.S. domestic transactions, he has closed many cross-border transactions in connection with assets or counterparties located in, among other jurisdictions, Australia, Austria, Belgium, France, Germany, Hong Kong, Japan, Mexico, the Netherlands, Portugal, South Korea, and the United Kingdom.

 • Represented one of America’s largest owners and operators of renewable energy infrastructure projects in the largest acquisition in its nearly 200-year history, to acquire an energy company for $1.54 billion.